LearnFintech

 5. Diversify Revenue Streams Early

-Shifting from a dangerous dependency on PFOF to interest-income-heavy revenue (50%+) made Robinhood a much more stable and respected public company.
+Shifting from a dangerous dependency on PFOF to net-interest-heavy revenue (~45% of FY2025 revenue) made Robinhood a much more stable and respected public company — crucial when crypto revenue swung ~47% in a single quarter.

 6. Trust is Your Most Fragile Asset